Former ‘American Idol’ Contestant Antonella Barba Sentenced To 45 Months In Federal Prison

-Former American Idol contestant 32-year-old Antonella Barba appeared in U.S. District Court in Norfolk, Virginia on Thursday.
-According to People, the former reality show star learned her sentence while there.
+Former American Idol contestant Antonella Barba appeared in U.S. District Court in Norfolk, Virginia on Thursday to receive her sentencing on drug charges, according to People.
 Barba was sentenced to 45 months in federal prison.
-Back in July, the outlet says she plead guilty to 10 drug charges.
+Back in July, the outlet says she pleaded guilty to ten drug charges.

-Prior to her sentencing, Fox News obtained documents in which blame was placed on the popular singing reality show.
-The documents said the reality singing competition “brought about a detrimental change” in Antonella Barba’s life.
+Prior to her sentencing, Fox News obtained documents in which blame was placed on American Idol for putting into motion events that led Barba to this moment.
+The documents said the reality singing competition “brought about a detrimental change” in her life.

 According to the Fox News report, the court documents stated Barba had “little if any insight” into the drug operation and stated that did not have anything to do with the “planning or organization.”
 The documents went on to state that “her conduct in this offense was limited to this single delivery.”